memor24/website-frontend/README.md

 Also continuous integration (CICD) is done via GitHub Actions that integrates the local Dev environment and deploys changes to the AWS-S3 bucket.

 ## IaC
-TBU: All the AWS resources will be defined as Terraform code and deployed using Terraform commands automatically.
+TBU: All the AWS resources are defined as Terraform code and deployed using Terraform commands automatically.